oscarryz/yz-design-notes/Yz Programming Language Technical Documentation.md

 {
   a: 1
   b: 2
-  a + b  // Last expression is the "return value"
+  a + b  // Last expression(s) are the "return value" }
-}
 ```